Articles, Knitting

 Examples:

-Continue in pattern as set / as established – This is similar to “work X rows even”, you should keep on working in whatever stitch pattern you are using.
-Sometimes there are some shaping occurring at the same time, that’s why you don’t see the word “even” here.
+– This is similar to “work X rows even”.
+You should keep on working in whatever stitch pattern you are using.
+Sometimes shaping occurs at the same time, which is why you don’t see the word “even” here.

 Ending with a WS row / ending after a WS row – The last row worked should be a wrong side row.